-We took additional restructuring actions after the end of the first quarter in April 2013 to reduce our excess office space and eliminate certain job positions.
+During the second quarter of 2013, we took additional restructuring actions to reduce our excess office space and eliminate certain job positions.
+In addition to these previously announced actions in April, which resulted in restructuring costs of \$525,000, additional personnel related actions were taken in June that increased the restructuring charge by \$117,000 to a total \$642,000 for the quarter.
 The positions eliminated will allow us to have the flexibility to add other critical positions or change fixed to variable costs through outsourcing.
 The net effect of the space and personnel reductions, offset in part by the other planned additions, will be to reduce annual operating expenses by approximately \$300,000 when fully implemented by the third quarter of 2013.

-The restructuring charges associated with the April 2013 actions are expected to be approximately \$195,000 for personnel severance related costs and approximately \$330,000 for lease abandonment space.
-These restructuring charges will be recorded in the second quarter of 2013; however the \$330,000 related to lease abandonments will continue to be paid over the term of the leases unless the applicable leases are renegotiated with the landlords or costs are partially offset by unanticipated subleases.
+The restructuring charges associated with the second quarter of 2013 actions are approximately \$313,000 for personnel severance related costs and approximately \$329,000 for lease abandonment space.
+These restructuring charges were recorded in the second quarter of 2013; however the \$329,000 related to lease abandonments will continue to be paid over the term of the leases unless the applicable leases are renegotiated with the landlords or costs are partially offset by unanticipated subleases.